 The water should be lukewarm, and you should carefully massage the shampoo into their coat.

-This schedule can be adjusted as needed, depending on the dog’s activity level and exposure to dirt and mud.
+Depending on the dog’s activity level and exposure to dirt and mud, this schedule can be adjusted as needed.
 For example, if your Shih Tzu spends a lot of time outdoors, they may need to be bathed more frequently.

 On the other hand, if they are mostly indoors and don’t get very dirty, you can probably get away with bathing them every other week.